-During the Year 4 maintenance period, nonnative plant species were removed from mitigation areas with hand tools.
+During the Year 1 maintenance period, nonnative plant species were removed from mitigation areas with hand tools.
 If weeds had formed flowers or seeds prior to removal, the maintenance crew carefully contained the removed material to reduce the spread of seeds.
+Herbicide application was not employed during the Year 1 maintenance period due to public concerns which led to the Los Angeles County Board of Supervisors placing a moratorium on the use of glyphosate at all County facilities in March 2019.